isuthermography/spatialnde2/doc/UsersGuide/source/concepts.rst

 ------------------

 The recording database holds information about versioned collections of recordings in *channels*.
-The recording database keep tracks of how the channel contents are updated (*globalrevisions*).
+The recording database keeps track of how the channel contents are updated (*globalrevisions*).
 All updates are performed via *transactions*.
 The recording database is implemented in the ``recdatabase`` class that is usually stored as a shared pointer